App Development Is The New Startup – Resources To Create Your App

 Flow – Build, manage and deploy real-time apps

 If you have some programming or engineering background, and prefer a more hands-on approach to allow you to customize your app, then you may want to consider getting a crash course on app development.
 The least expensive way is through self-directed study with an assortment of books that walk you through the process.
-Some current titles that are recommended are:
+Some titles on Amazon that are recommended:

-iPhone and iPad Apps for Absolute Beginners, iOS 5 Edition
+iPhone and iPad Apps for Absolute Beginners – $35

 Another approach is to sign up for a mobile app developer boot camp that lasts from 3 to 5 days.
 These will take you through the complete process and you’ll have access to the instructors to answer any questions or help when you get stuck.
 A much quicker learning experience, but these can cost about $2,500 for a 4 day class.